 - Top controls are open to the elements

 The WORX WR153E uses striking colours to great effect and features a charcoal grey base with a bold orange top and red markings.
 These ensure it’s easily spotted in your garden despite its fairly compact design.

 Starting on the underneath, there are two small wheels at the front which work with the two larger rear one to navigate your lawn and to its dock.
 At the centre is the adjustable cutting disc which uses 3 blades which are screwed into place.

 You notice the charging point is located on the right-hand-size and is mirrored by the dock.
 Of course, you can easily remove the battery and charge it using the normal tabletop charger that comes with other 20V WORX tools.

-The top features a control panel complete with LCD screen, a large red safety top button and a knob to adjust the cutting height of the blades.
+On the top of the WORX WR153E L1500 is a control panel complete with LCD screen, a large red safety top button and a knob to adjust the cutting height of the blades.
 On the right-hand side behind the charging points is a rain sensor.

 In between the rear large wheels sits the battery and a USB port.
 These sit under an easy to move and waterproof cover.